numbbo/temp-doc-bbob/assets/bbob/md/functions.md

 **Information gained from this function:**

--   In comparison to f1: What is the effect of constraint-like penalization?
+-   In comparison to f<sub>1</sub>: What is the effect of constraint-like penalization?

-Note: The 3d plot shows only a part of the complete function in the vicinity of the optimum.
 </div>
 <div id="text-f12">
 ### f<sub>12</sub>: Bent Cigar Function {#f12}